MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 If you enable this setting, you can require a minimum number of digits to be used when setting the startup PIN.

-If you disable or do not configure this setting, users can configure a startup PIN of any length between 6 and 20 digits.
+If you disable or don't configure this setting, users can configure a startup PIN of any length between 6 and 20 digits.

 Sample value for this node to enable this policy is: